Neuroplasticity and rewiring your brain with Michael Merzenich

 Bill: [00:35:19] It’s about moving in the right direction in some way shape or form.

-DR Merzenich: [00:35:22] Exactly.
+Michael Merzenich: [00:35:22] Exactly.
 Yeah exactly.
 That’s a good way to put it moving in the right way.
-Why would you ever choose not to move in the right direction?
+Would you ever choose not to move in the right direction?

 Bill: [00:35:29] And then it’s also about changing the stereotype of oh well as you approach your 70s these things start to happen as you approach your 80s these things that happen and so on and it’s just changing that stereotype being different for somebody who is in the eighties.